TOG (hackerspace)

 TOG is a hackerspace in Dublin, Ireland. tóg is a word in the Irish language; one of its meanings is 'to build or construct'.

 History

 The project was started in January 2009 and the space opened in May 2009.
 In June 2010, TOG moved to a new, larger building on Chancery Lane (Unit 3), Dublin 8.
 In January 2015 it was confirmed that the lease on this building would not be extended beyond April 2015, and TOG announced its intention to move to a new premises in Dublin city centre.
 In the event the lease was extended through October and TOG moved to its new premises, the ground floor of 22 Blackpitts, in mid-October 2015.

-Structure

-TOG is a community-operated physical locale based run by its members to provide a shared space.
-The members have a place to be creative and work on their projects in an environment designed to be both inspiring and supportive of both new and old technologies.
-The space is funded for by its members and allows members 24-hour access to a place.

 Events

-National Events

 TOG has group nights on Mondays with Electronics and Micro-controllers, and Wednesdays with Coding where the space is available for people to work on their projects and also get help with any problems that may be having from 7PM weekly, and semi-regular Craft nights.